This page contains important information for current students. There are links on this page for:

 Advising and Course Plan Updates

 Course Plan Form is a generic form you can use with your advisor or an Education faculty member to create your four-year plan.
-Should you need to revise your Education Course Plan (that was entered in Tk20 when you applied to the Teacher Education Program), make an appointment to meet with an Education faculty member as soon as possible.
+Should you need to revise your Education Course Plan, make an appointment to meet with an Education faculty member as soon as possible.

 Human Relations

 The Minnesota Human Relations Requirement is a state mandate (Minnesota Rule Chapter 8710.0400) for all applicants for teacher licensure in Minnesota.
-You will complete this requirement during student teaching; in Tk20, you will create an artifact that has the same information as this form.
-The Human Relations Requirement develops the ability of applicants to
+You will complete this requirement during student teaching.
+The Human Relations Requirement develops the ability of applicants to:

 - Understand the contributions and life styles of various racial, cultural, and economic groups in our society,